chris-rose-one/battleship/README.md

 # battleship

-this is a command line based adaption of the popular battleship board game.
+this is a command line adaption of the popular battleship board game.

 if you 'Download ZIP' and decompress it, then; </br>
-pc - open cmd prompt and run:  Downloads\battleship-master\battleship_server.py</br>
+pc- open cmd prompt and run:  Downloads\battleship-master\battleship_server.py</br>
-pc - open a new prompt window and run:  Downloads\battleship-master\battleship_client.py ServerIpAddress PORT</br>
+pc- open a new prompt window and run:  Downloads\battleship-master\battleship_client.py ServerIpAddress Port</br>
-osx - open terminal and run:  python Downloads/battleship-master/battleship_server.py</br>
+osx- open terminal and run:  python Downloads/battleship-master/battleship_server.py</br>
-osx - open a new terminal window and run:  python Downloads/battleship-master/battleship_client.py ServerIpAddress PORT
+osx- open a new terminal window and run:  python Downloads/battleship-master/battleship_client.py ServerIpAddress Port

-'battleship_server.py' will display the ServerIpAddress and PORT at runtime.
+'battleship_server.py' will display the ServerIpAddress and Port at runtime.

-you can run as many instances of 'battleship_client.py' as you like.
+you can run as many instances of 'battleship_client.py' as you like.</br>

-as clients connect to 'battleship_server.py' it will behave as a lobby and 2 x 2 serve them a new game and control it.</br>
+as clients connect to 'battleship_server.py' it will behave as a lobby and 2 x 2 serve them a new game and control it.

 when a game ends by annihilation of a players force or the opponent disconnects from the server.</br>
 the client will delay 5 seconds before rejoining the servers games queue.